Understanding and Using Your

 Advantages of VA Loans

 When a lender gives you a mortgage on a property, it has to allow for the fact that you might default on the loan.
 If that happens, it has to recover the amount you still owe by selling the property.
 Since any number of things can prevent the lender from selling the house for what you paid — from market conditions to wear and tear or outright damage — there has to be a margin of safety.
-That’s why lenders require either a down payment or private mortgage insurance (PMI) if the down payment is less than 20 percent of the purchase price.
+Typically, lenders often require either a 20% down payment or private mortgage insurance (PMI) if the down payment is less than 20 percent of the purchase price.

-The VA provides a guaranty for lenders through its mortgage program.
-Because that guaranty is 25 percent (subject to the limits discussed previously), no down payment or PMI is required.
+The VA provides a guarantee for lenders through its mortgage program.
+Because that guarantee is 25 percent (subject to the limits discussed previously), no down payment or PMI is required.
 This alone is a huge benefit for veterans given how long it can take to save up anywhere from five to twenty percent of a home’s price and given the typical cost of PMI — about $100 a month.

-Because of the 25 percent guaranty, another benefit of VA loans is that they typically have some of the lowest interest rates available.
+Because of the 25 percent guarantee, another benefit of VA loans is that they typically have some of the lowest interest rates available.
 Consider that the total interest on a $200,000 30-year mortgage at 3.5% is a little over $123,000, while at a 4.0% rate it is almost $144,000, and you can see the impact that even a modest difference in rates can make.
 Equally importantly, the principal and interest payment at 3.5% is about $898 a month versus about $955 a month at 4.0%.

 There are a couple of additional advantages that are more minor or specialized but can be a real benefit in some cases.
 For one, VA loan closing costs tend to be lower because the VA establishes limits on the fees lenders can charge.
 For another, if you sell a home financed with a VA loan to another veteran, the buyer can assume your existing loan.
 This is a significant advantage when mortgage rates are rising because the buyer can assume a loan at a lower rate than they would get for a new mortgage.